asalda/FiCUS/README.md

  # done!
 ```
 ... in which the continuum SED for the CDFS017345 VANDELS spectrum at z = 3.6052 (example taken from [Saldana-Lopez et al. 2022b](https://ui.adsabs.harvard.edu/abs/2022arXiv221101351S/abstract)) is modeled using the `Starburst99` stellar library and a set of x4 metallicities.
-The dust attenuates the stellar continuum following the [Reddy et al. 2016](https://ui.adsabs.harvard.edu/abs/2016ApJ...828..107R/abstract) prescription.
+Dust attenuates the stellar continuum following the [Reddy et al. 2016](https://ui.adsabs.harvard.edu/abs/2016ApJ...828..107R/abstract) prescription.
 The wavelength range considered in the fit is $1200-1920$ angstroms, and the output SEDs are normalized to $1350-1370$ angstroms.
-The VANDELS resolution is $R = 600$.
+The VANDELS resolution is $R = 600$, and the number of MC realizations is fixed to x100.

 ## Outputs and Plots
+Multiple files are generated after a succesful FIT is completed, in `.txt, .npy` and `.pdf` format.
+The OUPUT files
 If the fit goes well, `FiCUS` generates different OUTPUT files

-Finally, if `plot_mode == yes`, a `# plotting!` message will appear as soon as the new figure is created.
-This figure is created
+Finally, if `plot_mode == yes`, the code generates a deafult plot in `.pdf` format, with the same name as the INPUT file.
+This file is saved in the [/FiCUS/outputs/](https://github.com/asalda/FiCUS/outputs/) directory, and constitutes of three main panels: (1) .
+An example of the plot for the previous CDFS017345 is visualize below.

 [^1]: https://www.stsci.edu/science/starburst99/docs/default.htm